OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 If the block size is set too small for the current platform, the library will intentionally fail to compile.

+### `UAVCAN_NO_GLOBAL_DATA_TYPE_REGISTRY`

+This option will disable the global data type registry maintained by the library.
+*Use of this feature is strongly discouraged*, unless you have a deep understanding of the library, your application is extremely ROM and RAM limited, and you really know what you're doing.

+If this option is enabled, the library will not be able to maintain the set of used DSDL data type definitions automatically, so the developer will have to register every used data type manually (this procedure is covered in one of the later tutorials).

+Pros:

+* Slightly lower ROM and RAM footprints of the library.
+* The library will contain no singletons, and no static initialization will take place at start up.
+* Inclusion of the data type definition headers will not affect the ROM footprint.

+Cons:

+* The developer will be responsible for registration of the DSDL data types needed by the application.

 ## Debugging and troubleshooting

 The library facilitates debugging and troubleshooting through perfcounters and debug output.